If you are a foreign video content aficionado, you might already be familiar with subtitles. But what is closed captioning?

 Although subtitles and closed captions are often used interchangeably, these are two completely different processes.

-So, what is the difference between closed captioning and subtitles?
+Now you know “what is closed captioning”.
+Now, let us check what is the difference between closed captioning and subtitles.

 Subtitling offers a text for the dialogues in the video, the narrators, and the words spoken by the characters.
 Closed captions provide text not just for the dialogues but also describe the audio cues, background noises, and the scene in the video.